Parent Child Camp 2022

 Fun team challenges are planned for after the High Ropes, focusing on communication skills, co-operation and leadership.
 Filled with laughter and smiles, this is a fabulous family bonding opportunity, as well as connecting with other adventurers.

-These are only a few highlights of the weekend activities offered at The Boyle River’s parent-child camps.
+These are only a few highlights of the weekend activities offered at The Boyle River’s mother-daughter camps.
 This dedicated time away will be filled with adventure, fun and laughter, providing lasting and cherished memories.

 Please feel free to give us a call on 03 315 7082 or email firstname.lastname@example.org for more information.